MET4L-DS/project-portfolio/README.md

 ### Public Website

--   **Home**: Portfolio overview with four pillars
+-   **Home**: Portfolio overview with four pillars and modern glassmorphism design
--   **About**: Journey timeline with organization logos
+-   **About**: Journey timeline with organization logos and beautiful card layouts
--   **Events**: Dynamic event gallery with image galleries and detailed event pages
+-   **Events**: Dynamic event gallery with image galleries, detailed event pages, and prominent registration buttons
--   **Services**: Comprehensive services offered by Sankalp Events and Entertainment
+-   **Services**: Comprehensive services offered by Sankalp Events and Entertainment with glassmorphism cards
--   **School**: Sankalp School of Art and Skills with student registration
+-   **School**: Sankalp School of Art and Skills with student registration and modern UI
--   **Magazine**: Aamar Xopun digital magazine
+-   **Magazine**: Aamar Xopun digital magazine with elegant design
 -   **Contact**: Contact information and services with smart contact form routing
--   **Student Registration**: Course enrollment with PDF form generation
+-   **Student Registration**: Course enrollment with dedicated registration page and PDF form generation
--   **Candidate Registration**: Event participation with PDF application forms
+-   **Candidate Registration**: Event participation with dedicated registration page and PDF application forms

 ### Admin CMS

--   **Dashboard**: View all events, students, and candidates with filtering options
+-   **Dashboard**: Beautiful glassmorphism dashboard with animated gradients and comprehensive overview
 -   **Event Management**:
     -   Create/edit/delete events with multiple image galleries
+    -   Modern glassmorphism forms and interfaces
-    -   Toggle active status
+    -   Toggle active status with elegant switches
-    -   Category and importance filtering
+    -   Category and importance filtering with styled dropdowns
 -   **Student Management**:
-    -   View all registered students
+    -   View all registered students with beautiful card layouts
-    -   Filter by status, course, and date
+    -   Filter by status, course, and date with modern controls
     -   Generate and download PDF registration forms
-    -   Update student status (Pending/Approved/Rejected)
+    -   Update student status with glassmorphism modals
 -   **Candidate Management**:
-    -   View all event candidates
+    -   View all event candidates with elegant interfaces
     -   Filter by event, status, and date
     -   Generate and download PDF application forms
-    -   Update candidate status
+    -   Update candidate status with modern forms
--   **PDF Operations**: Preview, download, and print all registration documents
+-   **PDF Operations**: Preview, download, and print all registration documents with beautiful modals
+-   **Modern Design**: Consistent glassmorphism design across all admin pages with animated backgrounds

 ### API Endpoints